Axarquía

 The comarca is composed of 31 municipalities, of which the capital is Vélez-Málaga.
 The Vélez, Algarrobo and Torrox rivers all run through the region.
 Its highest mountain is La Maroma, highest point of the Sierra de Tejeda, Penibaetic System.

 The Axarquía comarca is also known as Axarquía-Costa del Sol, for it includes the Costa del Sol Oriental sector of the Costa del Sol, east of Málaga city made up of Rincón de la Victoria, Vélez-Málaga, Algarrobo, Torrox and Nerja municipal terms.
+This comarca was established in 2003 by the Government of Andalusia.